lyteword/kjv/3-john/chapter-1.md

 <sup>9</sup> I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.

-<sup>10</sup> Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church.
+<sup>10</sup> Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth *them* out of the church.

 <sup>11</sup> Beloved, follow not that which is evil, but that which is good.
 He that doeth good is of God: but he that doeth evil hath not seen God.

-<sup>12</sup> Demetrius hath good report of all men, and of the truth itself: yea, and we also bear record; and ye know that our record is true.
+<sup>12</sup> Demetrius hath good report of all *men*, and of the truth itself: yea, and we *also* bear record; and ye know that our record is true.

 <sup>13</sup> I had many things to write, but I will not with ink and pen write unto thee:

 <sup>14</sup> But I trust I shall shortly see thee, and we shall speak face to face.
-Peace be to thee.
-Our friends salute thee.
+Peace *be* to thee. *Our* friends salute thee.
 Greet the friends by name.